Yong Pung How: Chief Justice

 On 28 September 1990, Yong was appointed Chief Justice, replacing Wee Chong Jin.
 During his first speech at the opening of the legal year, he announced the abolition of the traditional wigs worn by judges and lawyers, and the use of archaic terms of address for judges of the Supreme Court such as "My Lord" or "Your Lordship".
 He also made the Singapore justice system more efficient in processing cases during his tenure by introducing cutting-edge technology into the courtroom.

-In 1991, there were about 2,000 lawsuits due to be heard in the High Court.
-A lawsuit could take several years to be heard.
-Some measures were introduced to resolve the problems which he described as an "embarrassing" state of affairs.
-When Yong left, it took only six months for the High Court to conclude a hearing.

-The speed at which trials were conducted led some critics to accuse Yong of convicting indiscriminately, leaving the burden of proof to the accused.
-As Chief Justice, he was also known to impose punitive sentences on those appealing cases he deemed to be frivolous.

-Yong instituted night courts in the Subordinate Courts, eliminating the need for members of the public to take time off work to attend court to answer to summonses for regulatory and minor offences.
-He also initiated the Justices' Law Clerk (JLC) scheme, under which top law graduates from leading universities in the United Kingdom and Singapore are actively recruited to the Singapore Legal Service.
-First deployed in 1997 and completed in 2003, the Electronic Filing System (EFS), designed to streamline the litigation process using technology, was introduced during Yong's tenure as Chief Justice.
-The EFS was later replaced by the Integrated Electronic Litigation System, and was decommissioned on 1 February 2014.

 In April 2006, Yong was succeeded as Chief Justice by Chan Sek Keong, who was formerly Attorney-General of Singapore.